arJ-V/imc-optimal/README.md

 Hyperparameter optimizer for [IMC Prosperity 3](https://prosperity.imc.com/) algorithms with multi-objective optimization support.

 > **Note**: This project is based on the original [imc-prosperity-3-optimizer](https://github.com/jmerle/imc-prosperity-3-optimizer) by [Jasper van Merle (jmerle)](https://github.com/jmerle).
-The original project provided the foundation for this enhanced version with multi-objective optimization, additional metrics, and post-optimization analysis.
+The original project provided the foundation for this version.

 ## Features